 Warning: You are going to want to pin and print this recipe because your kids are going to LOVE it and will ask for more.
 Trust me.
 This recipe is a winner.

-Recipes like this one are the type of treats and snacks that our subscribers get to try out before anyone else.
-Subscribers to our weekly school lunch menus.
+Recipes like this one are the type of treats and snacks that the subscribers to our weekly school lunch menus get to try out before anyone else.
 Let’s face it.
-EVERYONE could use a little help in the lunch packing department.
+EVERYONE could use a little help in the lunch-packing department.

-Lucky for you, school lunches and kid’s food is all I do.
+Lucky for you, school lunches and kids’ food is all I do.
 Finding ways to make food healthier and “out of the box” is one of the reasons I started MOMables.
-Whether you’ve been a paid subscriber, a blog reader for a while or you stumbled upon this recipe… welcome!
+Whether you’ve been a paid subscriber, our blog reader for a while, or you stumbled upon this recipe—welcome!

-Ok ok.
+Okay, okay.
 Back to the recipe.
 I love oats and raisins.
-My kids love those chewy bars with the oat man on them but I don’t like buying them.
-We finally came to a happy ground when after hundreds of tries I nailed this recipe.
-Good bye box hello homemade.
+My kids love those chewy bars with the oat man on them, but I don’t like buying them.
+We finally came to a happy place when, after hundreds of tries, I nailed this recipe.
+Goodbye box, hello homemade.

 I love this recipe because it’s also no-bake!
 You read it correctly.
 It’s a no-bake recipe!
 Woohooo!!!
 I hope this recipe is as much of a success at your house as it is in mine.